BugsCleaners/graphql/README.md

 Tutorial:
 1- Dwonload the files from github
 2- run the following command in the "graphql" folder to build the image:
-  '''docker build -t my-graphql-app .'''
+  docker build -t my-graphql-app .
 3- Run the following command to run the container and expose port 5000 on the localhost:
   +docker run -p 5000:5000 my-graphql-app
 4- Run the following command in the "graphql client" folder to consume the service: